 Daily cleaning with soap and water especially applies when you are feeding wet food which is bound to stick on the walls of the bowls due to their consistency.

 If you are feeding dry food to your cat, rinsing with warm water every day is the least necessary and you can wash them once in two or three days.
-When it comes to water bowls too, you should wash them once a week to avoid the formation of biofilms through stagnant water.
+When it comes to the best cat water bowl too, you should wash them once a week to avoid the formation of biofilms through stagnant water.

 We can handwash the bowls daily with mild soap and hot water or simply toss them in a dishwasher to make your job simpler.